clutterstack/where_machines/README.md

 * private API endpoints with IPv6 private networking (WireGuard)
 * Erlang clustering over 6PN (with DNSCluster) and PubSub for passing messages to components about the status of Useless Machine VMs
 * a [Req-based API client for Fly Machines](https://github.com/clutterstack/clutterfly), to launch new Machines and query the API for current Machine status
-* launching the Machine with a set of parameters
+* launching the Machine with a set of parameters, including a ref for a Docker image for the Useless Machine app in the same Fly.io organization
 * the tracker module
 * the launcher live component
 * per-ip rate limiting (no good against a DDoS attack but basic guardrail against a user reloading the liveview)